 Realize, there are two different Koine Greek words in the New Testament that have both been translated “to test”: peirazo and dokimazo.

 Peirazo (pi-rad’-zō) – to try or test intentionally with the purpose of discovering what good or evil, what power or weakness, was in a person or thing.
 However, since men fail so often, this word has a predominant meaning of putting to the test with the intention and the hope that the one put to the test may break down under it.
 This word is used with this meaning of the solicitations and suggestions of Satan to get us to act on the sin in our hearts.
 It is infrequently used for the testing by God where He allows us to see the hidden (from us) sin in our own hearts before our acting on it.

 Scriptural examples of peirazo:

-Dokimazo (dŏk-im-ad'-zō) – testing someone or something for the purpose of approving it.
+Dokimazo (dŏk-im-ad’-zō) – testing someone or something for the purpose of approving it.
 The word further implies that the trial itself was made in the expectation and hope of victory!
-This word is used of testing by God, but never of Satan.
+This word is used for testing by God, but never of Satan.

 Scriptural examples of dokimazo: